Thuirox/SUR/README.md

 # SUR (Sunset under rain)

-## What's that ?
-SUR, Sunset Under Rain, is a satisfying beautiful screen of a sunset along a rainy weather.
+SUR is a decorative screen of a sunset along a rainy weather created to be sastifying to watch.
 It can also be used as a clock.
 It has been made to run on a raspberry pi 3 with no desktop environment, displaying the animation on any screen linked by a HDMI cable.

 ## Prerequisites
 * Raspberry pi 3 (with stuffs necessary to make it works)